mycsphd/mycsphd.github.io/Category/5_info-session.md

 ---
 layout: category
-title: Info Session
+title: Info Sessions
 category: info-session
 ---

-We have hosted some info sessions online for additional questions, more coming soon!
+We host regular online information sessions about getting a Ph.D. in CS.
+Links to information about them and recordings are below.

 <hr>